Senior Director of Information Technology

 First impressions are important for POPSUGAR

-With thousands of people moving through offices in San Francisco, Los Angeles, and New York City, POPSUGAR’s front desk was overwhelmed.
+With thousands of people moving through offices in San Francisco, Los Angeles, and New York City, the front desk at POPSUGAR was overwhelmed.
 When you’ve built a culture around meaningful relationships—”equal parts best friend and trusted expert”—the last thing you want to do is leave guests waiting to be noticed.

 The cure for front desk congestion